ahawker/common-service-interface-example/docs/ci.md

 If this stage fails, no other stages will run.

-### Stage: "Docker: Runtime"
+### Stage: "Docker: Integrated"

 The third stage of the CI workflow.
-This stage is responsible for building a Docker image used to run the repository in integrated and production environment.
-This **MUST NOT** contain development/test dependencies.
-This image should be lightweight.
+This stage is responsible for building a Docker image used to run integrated tests.
 This is done by invoking the following targets:

-* `cri docker:build` - Build Docker image
+* `cri docker:build-integrated` - Build Docker isolated image
-* `cri docker:push` - Push Docker image to repository
+* `cri docker:push-integrated` - Push Docker isolated image to repository

+Within those two targets, a Docker image is built, using `--target integrated`.
+This means that the `Dockerfile` must use [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) and support a `integrated` stage.
+The goal of this Dockerfile stage is to build an image that is capable of running the `cri test:integrated` target.

+This is a separate Dockerfile stage as the dependencies necessary to run the integrated tests should never be available in a production image.

+If no additional dependencies are necessary to run the integrated tests, this can be a duplicate of the `production` target.

+**Expectations:**

+* This stage will run on **ALL** branches and **ALL** pull-requests that successfully perform the previous stages.
+* This stage is expected to tag the Docker image appropriately so it can be deployed into an integrated environment.

 **Conditions:**